Installation with Helm

 Pod Scheduling Options

-Node affinity and tolerations can be configured to control on which Kubernetes worker nodes the HiveMQ platform pods are placed.
+Node affinity and tolerations can be configured to control on which Kubernetes worker nodes the HiveMQ Platform pods are placed.
 Node affinity can be used to optimize workload placement, ensure resource requirements are met, or achieve other scheduling-related goals.
 All valid Kubernetes affinity options are supported.

 Tolerations work together with taints to ensure that pods are not scheduled onto inappropriate nodes.